-Thank you for visiting my Zenamels website.
-I hope you will find it to be a colorful, inspiring and happy place.
+Thank you for visiting my Zenamels website, a place for cloisonné jewelry and art.
+I hope you will find it to be a colorful, inspiring and happy experience.

-I'm glad you're here, and I'd like to invite you to keep up with what's happening on my Blog page and view previous work in my cloisonné gallery
+I'm glad you're here, and I'd like to invite you to keep up with what's happening on my Blog page and view previous cloisonné jewelry and art in my cloisonné gallery.

 Thank you for visiting and please come again!